open-zaak/open-zaak/docs/development/performance/notifications.rst

 Notifications performance
 =========================

-Open Zaak sends notifications using `Celery`_ as a task queue.
+Open Zaak sends notifications using `Celery`_ as an asynchronous task queue.
+Notification delivery failure to the Notifications API/service may happen, which is why we leverage "autoretry" for these failed tasks.
-Since sending notifications is asynchronous we use auto retry in case the tasks have failed.

-Below we analyze the reliability and performance of sending notifications about the creation of the zaak.
+The reliability and performance of sending notifications was analyzed and the results are reported below.
+In this test case, we observed the behaviour of notifications triggered by "case create" events.

 Sending notifications under burst load
 --------------------------------------

-We measure the notifications median time and failure rate under the increasing amount of concurrent users.
+We measure the notifications median time and failure rate under an increasing amount of concurrent users.
+The goal is to observe the reliability of notification delivery and delay between notification scheduling and it actually arriving at the Notifications API.

 **Test specifications:**